59de44955ebd/WinSetupShell/README.md

 - The shell itself, which only uses a couple of words like "Start", "Shutdown" and "Quit", is english only, no localisation (since I don't care).
 But time and date formats in the clock are localized, and various applications, either by Microsoft or 3rd party, are as well.

-- You can of course save files either on the USB stick or preexisting volumes on the local PC, but there is no persistance concerning registry changes etc. Which is actually a good thing, "boot.wim" is never altered, so you can't mess up the actual installation media (unless you alter it manually e.g. by using included 7-zip, which can load and save .wim files)
+- You can of course save files either on the USB flash drive or preexisting volumes on the local PC, but there is no persistance concerning registry changes etc. Which is actually a good thing, "boot.wim" is never altered, so you can't mess up the actual installation media (unless you alter it manually e.g. by using included 7-zip, which can load and save .wim files)

 - There is no UAC, you are always user `Administrator` with elevated access.